daniela0321/flare-docs/Content/information-architecture.md

 Information Architecture is all about organizing information in a meaningful way – the goal is that the user can easily find the information (when needed) through proper organization, navigation, labelling, and searching systems.
 In addition, good information architecture ensures that there is no information breakdown or explosion with the scaling of information overtime.
 [1]

+Note the difference between **information architecture** and **data architecture**.
+Data architecture defines the collection, storage and movement of data across an organization [2].
+It is addressed in the Insight on [**Enterprise Architecture**](/insights/enterprise-architecture).

 ## 2. Types of IA from User Experience Point of View

-Joe Natoli has listed examples of types of information architecture on websites and mobile applications - in other words, IA types from the User Experience (UX) point of view [2]:
+Joe Natoli has listed examples of types of information architecture on websites and mobile applications - in other words, IA types from the User Experience (UX) point of view [3]:

 ### 2.1 Hierarchical Structure